 While you may try to handle matters yourself, get your insurance company to request a police report, and seek compensation alone, this can be a dangerous task.
 You never know who is on your side and when insurance adjusters will use unethical tactics to try and minimize your claim.
 A lawyer can help you get the police report, and safeguard your rights throughout the process.

-A lawyer knows how to utilize the information within the police report to help build a strong case.
+A personal injury lawyer knows how to utilize the information within the police report to help build a strong case.
 If someone is negligent and causes your harm, the police report can have helpful information within it, even if it doesn’t directly name the at-fault party.

 Our Long Island car accident attorneys at The Odierno Law Firm, P.C. aim to provide our clients with the highest level of care.
 After a crash, you need someone on your side to guide you towards a successful resolution.